top content planning tools

 There are plenty of great content planning tools out there that can help you stay organized and on track.

-You’re a small business owner, and you have to wear many hats.
+You’re a small business owner and must wear many hats.
 Between marketing, accounting, and everything else your business needs, it can feel like there’s never enough time in the day.

 There are plenty of great content planning tools out there that will help you stay organized and on track.
 But don’t worry!
 This guide will show you the 7 top content planning tools for small businesses.

-The following is a list of our favorite content planning tools for small businesses that will help keep your social media updates, blog posts, or newsletters organized for the next month.
+The following is a list of our favorite content planning tools for small businesses to help keep your social media updates, blog posts, or newsletters organized for the next month.

 Why do you need a content planning tool